Donald Trump Announces All Americans Should Now Wear Masks, But Adds ‘I Don’t Think I’m Going To Be Doing It’

 Individuals who come into “close proximity” with Vice President Mike Pence will also be subject to rapid coronavirus testing, according to the White House announcement cited by the CNN report.

-According to the Post report, the announcement appears to represent a victory for the CDC over Trump’s advisers who believed that the facial covering guidelines should apply only to people located in “hot spots” of the United States where the coronavirus outbreak has been most severe.
-The Trump advisers “worried that wide community use of masks is unnecessary and could cause panic,” according to The Post.
+According to the Washington Post report, the announcement appears to represent a victory for the CDC over Trump’s advisers, who believed that the facial covering guidelines should apply only to people located in “hot spots” of the United States where the coronavirus outbreak has been most severe.
+The presidential advisers “worried that wide community use of masks is unnecessary and could cause panic,” as quoted by the outlet.

 But CDC scientists believed that the mask-wearing guidelines would be ineffective unless they covered the broadest possible area.
-By recommending the masks be worn by all Americans, according to The Post, CDC experts say that areas which currently have a low rate of infection can potentially avoid becoming “hot spots” themselves.
+By recommending the masks be worn by all Americans, according to The Washington Post, CDC experts say that areas which currently have a low rate of infection can potentially avoid becoming “hot spots” themselves.

-At the Friday press briefing, Trump repeatedly said that he would decline to wear a facial covering himself.
-But he did tell a reporter that she “oughtta be ashamed” of her “nasty tone” in asking a question about comments made by Trump’s son-in-law at Thursday’s briefing, according to CNN reporter Daniel Dale, via Twitter.
+Despite Trump’s new comments about refusing to wear a mask, he did tell a reporter that she “oughtta be ashamed” of her “nasty tone” in asking a question about comments made by Trump’s son-in-law, Jared Kushner, at Thursday’s briefing, according to a tweet from CNN reporter Daniel Dale.

-At that briefing, Kushner claimed that the Strategic National Stockpile — a massive supply of medical equipment and supplies maintained by the government — was not intended for use by states, a claim that was quickly debunked by media fact-checkers.
+At that briefing, Kushner claimed that the Strategic National Stockpile — a massive supply of medical equipment and supplies maintained by the government — was not intended for use by states.
+This claim was quickly debunked by media fact-checkers.